On 11 October 2016, the Senate established the Select Committee on Red

 reduce red tape; and

-December 2018.
-The committee decided to conduct the inquiry by focusing on specific areas.
+The committee decided to conduct the inquiry by focusing on specific

-This interim report presents the committee's findings and conclusions about the
+areas.
+This interim report presents the committee's findings and conclusions

-effect of red tape on occupational licensing (licensing inquiry).
+about the effect of red tape on private education (private education inquiry).

-The committee advertised the licensing inquiry on its website and wrote
+The committee advertised the private education inquiry on its website

-to a number of individuals and organisations, inviting submissions by 4 May 2018.
+and wrote to a number of organisations, inviting submissions by 8 August 2018.
+The committee

-The committee continued to accept submissions received after this date.
-In
+continued to accept submissions received after this date.
+In total, the committee

-total, the committee received 15 submissions, which are listed at Appendix
+received 16 submissions, which are listed at Appendix 1.
+The committee

-The committee held a public hearing in Sydney on 13 June 2018.
-The witnesses
+held a public hearing in Melbourne on 9 October 2018.
+The witnesses who

-who appeared before the committee are listed at Appendix 2.
+appeared before the committee are listed at Appendix 2.
+The committee thanks

 Scope of the report